 Whistleblowers, Buy America & Buy American

 The Buy America laws are vigorously enforced by the government.
-Click here to read about one of her recent successful cases involving Chinese and Turkish steel.
+Click here to read about one of our recent successful cases involving Chinese and Turkish steel.

 Most cases are brought by concerned present or former employees concerned about greed and corruption.
 As this case shows, sometimes competitors can become whistleblowers as well.